relaxtakenotes/extended-calcview/README.md

 This tool adds two new hooks: CalcViewEx and CalcViewModelViewEx.
 Both of them provide you with the ability to change given data by calling methods on an object, before CalcView and CalcViewModelView get called respectively.

-I imagine this being useful on mods that just wanna stack a bunch of effects on top of the already established view, which is why "Smooth Out Stairs", "Enhanced HL2 Weapons" and "Enhanced Recoil" will eventually be ported to this new system.

 As it stands, this will most likely break mods that rely on those hooks.
 Please report them to me, along with steps to reproduce the bug.
 Here's a list of known baddies that I can't really fix properly:
 - Actually none yet!